 When a dish at a restaurant is offered a la carte, it means the dish is ordered individually.
 It is not a part of a larger meal or a course of dishes.
 If you order a steak a la carte, you get a steak and just a steak.
 There may be garnishes or sauces with it.
 Some guests may choose to order a side dish with their a la carte steak.
 But they’d be ordering that side dish a la carte, too.

 That’s because the defining characteristic of an a la carte menu item is that it’s served differently—separately—from the way the dish is offered on the restaurant’s full menu.
-This puts it at opposition with fixed menus like the table d’hote menu and the prix fixe menu.
-To adequately define a la carte it’s helpful to see it in contrast to other menu types.
+This contrasts it with fixed menus like the table d hote menu and the prix fixe menu.

 A menu made up of numerous a la carte dishes is called an a la carte menu.
 It’s also sometimes referred to as an a la carte menu card.
 It can be a paper menu or a digital menu like a QR code menu.